Premiere of Steve Forman's 'Sprawl' at Glasgow City Halls

 notation software fiend

 Chris was educated at Chetham's School of Music and holds a Masters degree in composition from the University of Manchester where he studied with John Casken and Geoff Poole.
-Chris' love for all things notation and engraving also lead to his current position as Product Manager for all things notation at PreSonus, looking after Studio One's score editor, and 'Notion', a well known music notation software application.
+Chris' love for all things notation and engraving also lead to his current position as Product Manager for notation at PreSonus, looking after Studio One's score editor, and 'Notion', a well known music notation software application.
 During this time Notion has been featured by Apple numerous times, including for its YourVerse TV campaign featuring the conductor/composer Esa-Pekka Salonen.

 “revelatory...gorgeous...compelling…characterful...ravishing... **** ” Mini-Mahler

 "a delicate, technically impeccable and sensitive reading - an intoxicating performance. **** " Pierrot Lunaire